Robotmurlock/MATF-NI-Mapper/README.md

 - `virginica` and `versicolor` clusters which are not isolated from each other.

-On image on the right we can see entropies of the nodes and expect classes `virginica` and `versicolor` to mix when applying trained a classification model while `setosa` should be easily learned to be separated by the model.
+On the image on the right we can see entropies of the nodes and expect classes `virginica` and `versicolor` to mix when applying trained a classification model while `setosa` should be easily learned to be separated by the model.

-We could also make another plot after training model to see model certainty i.e. where model is not sure which class does the instance belong to.
+We could also make another plot after training the model to see model certainty i.e. where model is not sure which class does the instance belong to.